Scholars

 Email: sapillay@mcw.edu

-Dr. Sara Pillay is a clinical neuropsychologist and Assistant Professor in the department of Neurology at the Medical College of Wisconsin.
+Dr. Sara Pillay is a clinical neuropsychologist and Associate Professor in the department of Neurology at the Medical College of Wisconsin.
 She earned her Bachelor’s degree in psychology from the University of Wisconsin-Milwaukee before earning a Ph.D. in clinical psychology from Rosalind Franklin University of Medicine and Science.
 She then completed a clinical psychology internship at the Clement J. Zablocki Veterans Affairs Medical Center followed by a two-year fellowship specializing in neuropsychology at the Medical College of Wisconsin.

 Dr. Pillay’s research background has primarily focused on examining the neural organization of phonological-based language processes in patients with aphasia, work that was supported by a pre-doctoral fellowship from the American Heart Association.
 Currently, she is investigating the neural and behavioral changes that occur in patients with chronic aphasia after they receive a process-focused speech therapy intervention coupled with transcranial direct current stimulation.
 This work focuses on trying to understand how patients with phonological impairments recover and hopes to inform future development of translational clinical rehabilitation tools that further support recovery.